sifank/NexDome_Beaver/README.md

 Park position can be set anywhere.
 This is set via the Rotator Tab.
 - Usually this is set to where the shutter charger is located, so the shutter will be charging when parked.
+  - Some considerations:
-  - Some considerations:  What is the dominent wind direction?
-(I find that placing the front of the shutter into the wind, it keeps the dryest).
-Out of the way from doors, maybe bays, etc.
+    - What is the dominent wind direction?
+(I find it keeps the dryest if the front of the shutter is placed into the wind).
+    - Out of the way from doors, bays, etc.
 - Note: clicking on Park will move to the set park position and also prevent any rotator movement/action, until UnPark is clicked.

 Dome and Shutter Status fields will display any errors, idle, moving, etc.